 If your IT team is small, then Duet is an app that your company should consider.
 Duet is easy to use and aesthetically pleasing.
-All of your team’s projects can be kept in Duet and even allows your clients to see project progress.
+All of your team’s projects can be kept in Duet and even allows your clients to see the project progress.

 It can be difficult for managers of remote IT teams to explain things to team members.
 This is where Skitch comes into play.
 Skitch allows users to add arrows, text and other forms of information to screenshots to better explain things to your team members.

-Dropbox is an app that allows users the ability to share documents from their smartphones, tablets and computers.
-The app can store photos, documents and links.
+Dropbox is an app that allows users the ability to share documents from their smartphones, tablets, and computers.
+The app can store photos, documents, and links.

 Another excellent app for remote IT teams is Hackpad.
 This app allows team members the opportunity to talk to each other, take notes and even do a little coding while working in real time with everyone on the project.